VirgilSecurity/awesome-virgil/README.md

 ### With Twilio
 * Tutorials
-  * [Add end-to-end encryption to your Twilio Programable Chat](https://developer.virgilsecurity.com/docs/use-cases/v5/encrypted-communication-for-twilio) - In this tutorial, we will help you add end-to-end encryption to your product to secure your messages and user data that you deliver using Twilio Programmable Chat.
+  * [Add end-to-end encryption to your Twilio Programmable Chat](https://developer.virgilsecurity.com/docs/use-cases/v5/encrypted-communication-for-twilio) - In this tutorial, we will help you add end-to-end encryption to your product to secure your messages and user data that you deliver using Twilio Programmable Chat.
 * Demos
   * [Demo Android](https://github.com/VirgilSecurity/demo-twilio-chat-android) - A simple Android application that demonstrates how the end-to-end encryption (E2EE) works in chat messaging use case.
 The application uses Twilio as a messaging provider.
-  * [Demo IOS chat](https://github.com/VirgilSecurity/chat-twilio-ios) - A simple E2EE chat for iOS which uses Twilio API and Virgil Security services.
+  * [Demo iOS chat](https://github.com/VirgilSecurity/chat-twilio-ios) - A simple E2EE chat for iOS which uses Twilio API and Virgil Security services.
   * [Twilio Sample Backend for Node.js](https://github.com/VirgilSecurity/twilio-sample-backend-nodejs) - A sample backend that demonstrates how to generate a Virgil JWT and Twilio token used for authentication with the Virgil and Twilio services
   * [Sending Encrypted SMS Messages using Twilio API](https://github.com/VirgilSecurity/demo-twilio-sms-net) - A simple .NET Console application that demonstrates how to send encrypted message via SMS.